What we know about the jurors selected so far in Derek Chauvin's trial - Local News 8

 Prosecutors and defense attorneys can also move to dismiss prospective jurors without cause using what’s called a peremptory challenge.
 Chauvin’s team is allowed 15 of these challenges and the prosecution has nine.
 These peremptory challenges can themselves be challenged, though, if they are based on race, ethnicity or sex — known as a Batson challenge.

-Six people were excused from serving on the jury on the first day of jury selection.
+Six people were excused from serving on the jury on Tuesday, and nine have been excused on Wednesday.

+The defense also used a strike on a man who appears to be Asian in his 30s or 40s and a White man in his 60s.

-The prosecution used a peremptory strike on a White man in his 50s or 60s who said people should not second guess police officers’ decisions.
+The prosecution used a peremptory strike on a White man in his 50s or 60s who said people should not second guess police officers’ decisions as well as a White woman in her 60s who said she had high trust in police.
+A White woman in her 30s who is a practicing attorney was released.

-Three prospective jurors were excused by the judge: one woman for saying she could not be impartial, a man who was worried the trial would affect his work as an accountant, and a 19-year-old man because he said he’d treat police officer witnesses differently than others.
+Two prospective jurors — both who were White — were excused by the judge Wednesday.

 Comments